The questions many non Spanish citizens ask is can I get a Spanish mortgage for non residents.

 Spanish expat mortgage applicants can expect to have to provide many more months of bank statements to substantiate income levels and this can be up to 2 years to prove continuity of incomes.

 Spanish Mortgages for Expats living in Hong Kong and Singapore will be able to get lending.
 Much of the documentation required reflects very closely the format that can be seen in Europe.

 Nationals with no previous link to Europe may find lending harder to achieve.

 Again like those in the Middle East loan to values are unlikely to exceed 60%.

-Getting expert advice to help get a mortgage in Spain can be advisable and increase the chance of success.
+Getting expert info to help get a mortgage in Spain can be advisable and increase the chance of success.